cryptiikitty/Jira-Automation/README.md

-!
-The script integrates with Vault for secure storage of sensitive data, such as authentication details.
-Ensure proper Vault configuration and setup of environment variables for secure handling of credentials.
+**The script integrates with Vault for secure storage of sensitive data, such as authentication details.
+Ensure proper Vault configuration and setup of environment variables for secure handling of credentials.**